 Barcelona is known for its political philosophy and the significance that it holds.
 The city had the first trade union in Europe.
 It is home to the first school ever to offer free education to children, irrespective of their gender or religion.

-Barcelona is a foodie’s paradise.
+Barcelona is a foodie’s paradise with great vegan cafes and restaurants.
 The food here is different from the rest of the country.
 You haven’t tried it all unless you have tried the food in the Catalonian capital.

 Some of the most popular and traditional dishes, dating back hundreds of years are: